Link Prospecting (How to Find Link Building Prospects)

 Right-click on your target image and then left-click on “Search Google for image.”

-You can perform a search for any visuals, including custom featured images, research graphs, infographics, logos, etc.
+You can perform a search for any visuals, including custom featured images, research graphs and charts, infographics, logos, flyers, etc.

 Links to social media profiles

-At times, bloggers link to companies’ social media profiles instead of their websites directly.
+At times, bloggers link to companies’ social media posts and profiles instead of their websites directly.

 Such links do give some exposure, but they are absolutely useless for growing website authority and search rankings along the way.